Holi

-Holi (['hoːli:, hoːɭiː]) is a popular and significant Hindu festival celebrated as the Festival of Colours, Love and Spring.
+Holi (['hoːli:, hoːɭiː]) is a major Hindu festival celebrated as the Festival of Colours, Love and Spring.

-It celebrates the eternal and divine love of the god Radha and Krishna.
+It celebrates the eternal and divine love of the deities Radha and Krishna.

-Additionally, the day also signifies the triumph of good over evil, as it commemorates the victory of Vishnu as Narasimha Narayana over Hiranyakashipu.
+Additionally, the day signifies the triumph of good over evil, as it commemorates the victory of Vishnu as Narasimha over Hiranyakashipu.

-Holi is originated and is predominantly celebrated in the Indian subcontinent but has also spread to other regions of Asia and parts of the Western world through the Indian diaspora.
+Holi originated and is predominantly celebrated in the Indian subcontinent, but has also spread to other regions of Asia and parts of the Western world through the Indian diaspora.

-Holi also celebrates the arrival of Spring in India, the end of winter, and the blossoming of love.
+Holi also celebrates the arrival of spring in India, the end of winter, and the blossoming of love.
 It is also an invocation for a good spring harvest season.
-It lasts for a night and a day, starting on the evening of the Purnima (Full Moon Day) falling in the Hindu calendar month of Phalguna, which falls around the middle of March in the Gregorian calendar.
+It lasts for a night and a day, starting on the evening of the Purnima (full moon day) falling on the Hindu calendar month of Phalguna, which falls around the middle of March in the Gregorian calendar.